 Therefore, it may be necessary for your attorney to pose some important questions to the VE about all of your limitations.
 For example, your attorney can ask the VE to evaluate specific aspects of your former job duties:

 - Didn’t the claimant’s former job involve occasionally lifting up to 30 lbs.?

 - Didn’t the judge ask you to assume that the claimant is now incapable of lifting over 20 lbs.?

 Assistance Available from an Experienced Springfield Illinois Social Security Attorney

 Proving that you are unable to perform past relevant work may be crucial to obtaining your Illinois Social Security disability benefits.
 If you cannot perform your past work, you are not already represented by a disability attorney and you would like me to evaluate your case, briefly describe your claim using the form to the right.
-Or you may contact my office at:
+Or call us today.

 Springfield Illinois Social Security disability attorneys